-The investigation took into consideration the MPs that were in the Albanian Parliament in January 2019, as well as the current and the former Ministers, since September 2017.
+The investigation took into consideration the MPs who were in the Albanian Parliament in January 2019, as well as the current and former Ministers, since September 2017.

 The phenomenon of political representatives choosing en masse private education for their children leads to serious questions about the current level of primary and secondary education in Albania.
 Though elected to improve this system, they do not choose it for their children, raising doubts that this education might be inadequate for the rest of the children in Albania as well.

 Very often, tuition fees for the schools chosen by the lawmakers, Ministers and former Ministers for their children are equal to their yearly salaries, raising important questions about the source of their income.